Our weight was posted publicly in the lunch room, from week to week.

 After I severed all ties with the ballet school, I mysteriously lost weight.
 My mother called me "the skull", I was so thin.

-A famous ballet story that deals with weight is "Dancing On My Grave" by Gelsey Kirkland.
+A famous ballet story that deals with weight control leading to drug addiction is "Dancing On My Grave" by Gelsey Kirkland.

 What does this all mean?
 Firstly, it means we knew nothing about being thin and being healthy.
 No one's fault at the time.

 But we do now!
 So how do you fit into that size zero tutu?